-Shadowpox formed part of the multi-year interdisciplinary initiative <Immune Nations>In a review of its exhibition during the World Health Assembly in Geneva, Switzerland, The Lancet called Shadowpox "undoubtedly one of the most powerful and playful ways to illustrate both the individual and population-level implications of community immunity."
+She is currently extending her "citizen science fiction" methodology into the global challenges of climate action and antimicrobial resistance, as well as expanding the Shadowpox project into Co-Creating Vaccine Confidence, on which she is co-investigator with Debajehmujig Storytellers and the Northern Ontario School of Medicine.
+She was part of a global team for the 2017-2021 interdisciplinary initiative <Immune Nations>.
+In a review of its exhibition during the World Health Assembly in Geneva, Switzerland, The Lancet called Shadowpox "undoubtedly one of the most powerful and playful ways to illustrate both the individual and population-level implications of community immunity."
 (Please see shadowpox.org for more.)

 Alison has designed and taught two courses in York’s Department of Cinema and Media Arts.
-Digital Culture: Science and Fiction (Winter 2021) was a special edition of CMA 3841 based on the “courseplay” concept developed in her research, in which students created characters volunteering for a Phase I vaccine trial at the height of the Shadowpox pandemic, exploring online misinformation and science literacy through video roleplay as well as through reading and writing.
-The following year, she designed and taught two terms of CMA 1123 Writing for Games and Interactive Media (Winter and Fall 2022), a new course required of all first-year Media Arts students.
+Digital Culture: Science and Fiction (CMA 3841, Winter 2021) was based on the “courseplay” concept developed in her research, in which students created characters volunteering for a Phase I vaccine trial at the height of the Shadowpox pandemic, exploring online misinformation and science literacy through video roleplay as well as through reading and writing.
+The following year, she designed and taught two terms of Writing for Games and Interactive Media (CMA 1123, Winter and Fall 2022), a new course required of all first-year Media Arts students.

 Alison holds a BA from Wellesley College in American studies (political and legal thought) with a minor in studio art; an MA in interactive multimedia from the Royal College of Art; and an MFA in theatre directing from York University, where her thesis production of A Midsummer Night's Dream used motion-capture technology to weave real-time 3D computer animation and digital effects into live performance.